elastic-robots/admin/README.md

 This file implements controls which apply to the entire organization which may be manipulated only by [Org Admins](#organization-design)[1].

-> [!NOTE]
+> [!IMPORTANT]
-> Settings declared in this file apply to the entire organization but individual repositories can be declared exempt through configuration present in this file.
+> Settings declared in this file apply to the entire organization but individual repositories [can be excluded](https://github.com/github/safe-settings#restricting-safe-settings-to-specific-repos) through configuration present in this file.

 #### .github/repos